 Best Paper Honorable Mention at IEEE VIS 2020 for the paper "Encodable: Configurable Grammar for Visualization Components"

 Best Reviewer Award for the IEEE Transactions on Visualization and Computer Graphics (TVCG 2017)

 Greg Harrington Award for Excellence in Visualization Research from the National Academy of Sciences Transportation Research Board (TRB)

 Winner of RoboCup Thailand Championship 2006

 Winner of "Information" Awards in DTAC&Nokia iAwards

 Winner of "Webroon.com" Contest held by CS Internet

 - Many people are frustrated by my long last name.
 The correct pronunciation is "Wong-su-pa-sa-wat".
 (The "h" in "pha" is silent.)

 - Thai people are not from Taiwan.
-People from Taiwan are called Taiwanese.
+I am from Thailand.
+People from Taiwan call themselves Taiwanese.